ritvik06/Hierarchy-Based-Segmentation/README.md

 # Hierarchy-Based-Segmentation
-Python implementation of our paper "Supervised assessment of hierarchical region-based image representations"
+Python implementation of our paper "Assessing hierarchies by their consistent segmentations"

 ## Usage